Sanghrakshit12/Sanghrakshitgautam/Readme.md

 ## Deployment

 This website is deployed using Vercel.
-You can view it live at https://sanghrakshitgautam.vercel.app/.
+You can view it live at https://sanghrakshitgautam.vercel.app/

-## License

-This project is licensed under the San@NITJ